gcc3/simple-ai-chat/README.md

 * Session
 to continue the previous talk, use `:session attach [session_id]` to attach to a session.
 Use `:info` to check the current session ID.

 * Logs
 Use `:log` to show the current conversation(session) history.

+* Session log
+Use arrow key "←", and "→" to check and print previous or next session log.
+Before switching log, unfocusing input box is required.
+Use "ESC" key to unfocus, or just click somewhere else.

 * Roleplay
 To use roleplay, simply type `:role use [role_name]`.